bjlkeng/bjlkeng.github.io/posts/lossless-compression-with-latent-variable-models-using-bits-back-coding/index.rst

 needs to be a discretization step to be able to send them over the wire (we're assuming the data is discretized already but the same principles would apply).

-Discretization is needed for both the approximate posterior encoding/decoding where we (pseudo-)randomly sample our :math:`\bf z` value ("bits back"), and for when we encode/decode the latent variables using the prior distribution.
+Discretization is needed for both (a) when we (pseudo-)randomly sample our :math:`\bf z` value (get/put "bits back"), and (b) for when we compress/decompress the discretized latent variables themselves.

-Discretization of a sample from the distribution is a relatively simple
+Discretization of a sample from a distribution is *abstractly* a relatively simple operation:
-operation:

-0. Select how many bits you want to use to represent your sample.
-This will create :math:`2^n` buckets for :math:`n` bits.
+1. Select the number of discrete buckets you want to represent your discretized distribution, call it :math:`m`.
-1. Partition the distribution's support into :math:`2^n` buckets.
-[1] proposed equi-probable mass buckets, which is what I implemented.
+   This basically is binning the `support <https://en.wikipedia.org/wiki/Support_(mathematics)>`__ of the distribution.
+[1] proposed that each bucket has *equi-probable mass* (specifically not equally-spaced), which is what I implemented.
-2. Find the corresponding bucket index (:math:`i`) the point falls in, set the discretized value to some value relative to the bucket interval (e.g. mid-point of the bucket interval).
+2. For a given value of :math:`z`, find the corresponding bucket index (:math:`i`) the point falls in, set the discretized value to some deterministic value relative to the bucket interval (e.g.  mid-point of the bucket interval).
-3. You can use ANS to encode the discretized value as the symbol :math:`i` with an alphabet of :math:`2^n` symbol values.
-Note: If you use an equi-probable mass buckets each symbol will have the same probability, so entropy encoding shouldn't do much for a randomly sampled point.

-To decode, you do the reverse operation.
-However, there is a
+   This discretized :math:`z` value is what you use whenever a latent variable is needed (either for input to the VAE decoder or when compressing/decompressing :math:`z`).

+Using the above, when given a value continuous value for :math:`z`, you can always map it to a fixed bin, which maps any value landing in that bin to a determinstic value.

+However there is a subtlety here, how are you going to select your bins edges?
-subtlety: you need the sender and receiver to have access to the distribution in step 1.
-The natural choice is the prior, which is what is available throughout the process (assuming you have the model).
-You wouldn't be able to use the posterior because when you are trying to decode :math:`\bf z`, you would need access to :math:`\bf x`, which you don't have available.
-Additionally, you need to have the same discretization step when you're sampling via "bits back" and when sending :math:`\bf z` across the wire, or else you lose some precision in the process.
-So the prior is used throughout.
+You can't use the approximate posterior distribution because you don't have access to it when decoding :math:`z` (Figure 5).
+The natural choice here is the prior from the VAE, which is what is available throughout the process (assuming you have the model).
+This is what the paper [1] also used.

-The paper [1] shows that the additional overhead is really just the cost of discretization.
-Since many continuous ML operations work fine with 32-bits anyways, it shouldn't practically be a problem if you have enough precision.
-As the paper suggests, I used a 16-bit discretization.
+The paper [1] goes on to show that this discretization process adds overhead to the compression process (it would be weird if it didn't since you lose information).
+However, in many cases you don't need that much precision.
+In my experiments I got a respectable result with with just 5-bits of discretization for MNIST (which is a heavily skewed toward black and white pixels).
+The paper argues in their case, they didn't need to go beyond 16-bits because most ML operations are 32-bits anyways.

+**Quantization**: In addition to discretization, we also have to worry about quantization from the `rANS <link://slug/lossless-compression-with-asymmetric-numeral-systems>`__ algorithm.
+Once we have the buckets above, we also need to compress/decompress the :math:`z` values using rANS, which requires quantization of the probability mass.
+This can be done as such:

+1. Select the number of bits used to quantization in the rANS algorithm :math:`n`, where each bucket has an associated integer :math:`f_i` representing the quantized probability :math:`\frac{f_i}{2^n}` of that bucket (assuming equi-probable buckets), and the sum of all buckets equals to :math:`2^n`.
+2. Use rANS to encode the discretized :math:`x/z` value as the symbol :math:`s_i` with quantized frequency :math:`f_i` assuming an alphabet of :math:`m` symbol values (where symbol is synonymous with bucket in this context).

+I used a :math:`n=16` bit quantization in my experiments, which seemed to be enough precision (although I didn't try other values).
+Quantization affects the fidelity of the probability distribution passed to rANS, which affects the compression ratio.
+Ideally, you'll want as small a value as you can get away with.

 **Clean Bits**: The last issue to discuss is the how the Bits-Back operation pseudo-randomly samples the :math:`\bf z` value.
 Since we're sampling from the